 Long-term treatment with high-doses of clomipramine, fluvoxamine, and fluoxetine tend to correct these neuropeptide abnormalities.

 An interesting study looked at brain scans during the cycle with fascinating results:

-progesterone can change the shape of receptors present in the cerebellum, which forms connections with the limbic and prefrontal cortices, which are responsible for controlling emotion and behaviour.
+progesterone can change the shape of receptors present in the cerebellum, which forms connections with the limbic and prefrontal cortices, which are responsible for controlling emotion and behavior.
 Changes to the receptors make them less receptive to a chemical called GABA.

 This is the brave new world of understanding how powerful hormones are across the brain!

 And yes, GABA is a primary lever for OCD relief!

 Let's turn our attention to a very interesting connection between OCD and histamine (better known as allergies).